How do you know your marketing campaigns are working? Split testing! If you don’t split test, you miss out on leads and sales without even knowing it.

 If you’re planning to test multiple pages, then prioritize the ones with the greatest potential to affect leads and sales.

-And Visual Website Optimizer has a calculator for working out the reliability of your data, based on visitor numbers and conversions:
+Visual Website Optimizer has a calculator for working out the reliability of your data based on visitor numbers and conversions:

 Finally, the more you test, the more improvements you can make.
-Each successful test gives you a new baseline from which to run a new test, and you can also roll out any changes to other parts of your site.
+Each successful test gives you a new baseline from which to run a new test.

-In addition to Google Optimize and OptinMonster’s built-in split testing tool, there are several other A/B testing tools you can use to run a split test.
-In most cases, the split testing software works similarly to Google Optimize, allowing you to make changes in a visual interface before running a test.
+In addition to Google Optimize and OptinMonster’s built-in split testing tool, there are several other A/B testing tools you can use to run a split test, including:

 - ABPress Optimizer